OpenMDAO/OpenMDAO/openmdao/docs/other/om_command.rst

 structure for a simple installable python package and will declare an entry point in the `setup.py` file so that the given class can be discoverable as an OpenMDAO plugin when installed.

+To build scaffolding for an OpenMDAO command line tool plugin, use the `--cmd` option.

 Using Commands under MPI